 The second half of the film also witnesses Quinn as a mentor to Cassandra: a girl who’s never heard of the Joker, but knows exactly who Quinn is (I seriously want a live stream of Leto watching Birds of Prey).
 Here, men are self-absorbed dweebs and the women are far more interesting and share a feminist bond.
 These moments range in size, from large to small: Black Canary saving Quinn from a drunk creep to Quinn loaning her a hairband during a later fight.
 These women band against the loathsomeness of men: the background spousal abuse happening in Cassandra’s home and the reign of terror and control imposed by Roman.
 It makes every one of their actions: shopping at the supermarket or ordering an egg sandwich, into a freeing experience.

 The crafts for Birds of Prey are also knocked out of the park.
-For instance, the makeup and hairstyle isn’t just relegated to Quinn, but extended to McGregor’s Roman (adorned with eyeliner in an androgynous turn) and the scars on his henchman Victor Zsasz (Chris Messina).
+For instance, the makeup and hairstyle isn’t just relegated to Quinn, but extended to McGregor’s Roman (adorned with eyeliner in an androgynous turn); as well as the scars on his henchman Victor Zsasz (Chris Messina).
 Nevertheless, Roman and Zsasz are treated as a sexed-up tweedle dee/tweedle dum.
 Moreover, Erin Benach’s costume design is fantastic: from Roman and Black Canary’s suits, to of course, Quinn’s many costume changes: from roller derby Queen to bat wielding overall clad bad ass.
 And unlike in Suicide Squad, Quinn’s costumes aren’t overtly sexualized through a male gaze.
 Instead, they’re powerful self-expressions of her personality: bedazzled and punkish.
 Also, the set work by production designer K.K.
 Barrett is detailed and enveloping.
 Every set feels very lived-in, especially Quinn’s hideaway—replete with knives thrown at a picture of the joker hanging on the wall.